britzl/aws-sdk-lua/README.md

 ## Installing

 ### Defold
-You can use Google Analytics in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
+You can use the AWS SDK for Lua in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 	https://github.com/britzl/aws-sdk-lua/archive/master.zip